-"New" service is any service or activity that was not operational on August 10, 2005, and did not have an identified funding source as of August 10, 2005, as evidenced by enhancement would not be available for individuals with disabilities if not for the New Freedom Program.
-Recipients or subrecipients may not terminate ADA paratransit inclusion in the Transportation Improvement Plan (TIP) or the State TIP.
-In other words, the project would not have consideration for funding and the proposed service enhancements or other services funded as of August 10, 2005, in an effort to reintroduce the services as "new" and then receive New Freedom funds for those services.
+individuals with disabilities if not for the New Freedom Program.
+Recipients or subrecipients may not terminate ADA paratransit enhancements or other services funded as of August 10, 2005, in an Transportation Improvement Plan (TIP) or the State TIP.
+In other words, the project would not have consideration for funding and the proposed service enhancement would not be available for "New" service is any service or activity that was not operational on August 10, 2005, and did not have an identified funding source as of August 10, 2005, as evidenced by inclusion in the effort to reintroduce the services as "new" and then receive New Freedom funds for those services.